INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 FORMATION OF AN EXPERT GROUP

-The accrediting body is responsible for the formation of expert groups consisting of employees of this body and/or external experts.
-The leader of this group is appointed by the accrediting body.
+The accrediting body is responsible for the formation of expert groups consisting of employees of this body and/or invited experts.
+The head of this group is appointed by the accrediting body.
 The size of the expert group involved in the process of conducting an external comprehensive assessment is determined based on the structure, size and range of services of the medical organization (at least 2 people).
-Before a visit to a medical organization, the manager, together with members of the expert group, develops an external assessment program, which is drawn up in accordance with the approved form prescribed by Appendix 11 to the Accreditation Rules.
+Before visiting the medical organization, the head together with the members of the expert group develops an external assessment program, which is drawn up in accordance with the approved form prescribed by Appendix 11 to the Accreditation Rules.
+The accrediting body provides the members of the expert group with individual logins and passwords for documenting the assessment results in the information system.
+An electronic digital signature is used to confirm the identity of the expert entering the data.
+Information about logins and passwords is confidential and must not be disclosed or transferred to third parties.
+In the event of a breach of confidentiality, the expert will be excluded from the accreditation process, and the data entered by him into the information system will be canceled.
+The duties of the excluded expert are assigned to the head of the expert group.

 MORE ABOUT ACCREDITATION